6 Tactics to Rank Better in Google Discover

 Google’s Discover feed serves up a stream of content tailored to the user’s preferences.
-The Discover feed can drive significant traffic for publications that have their content featured in it, but “there’s no way to create content that explicitly targets Discover’s interest matching,” John Shehata, VP, global audience development strategy & CRM at Condé Nast, said during his session at SMX Next, quoting Google.
+The Discover feed can drive significant traffic for publications that have their content featured in it, but “there’s no way to create content that explicitly targets Discover’s interest matching,” John Shehata, VP, of global audience development Strategy & CRM at Condé Nast, said during his session at SMX Next, quoting Google.

 “That’s completely true,” he continued, “but there are several things you can do to improve your chances of doing well in Google Discover.”
 Shehata gave the following techniques for publishers to enhance their potential to rank in Google Discover based on data from one million pages (equating to 27 billion impressions) over the previous 90 days, as well as his own experience.

 “When we looked at the top titles in Google Discover [those with a CTR of over 25% and at least 10,000 impressions], you’ll notice that a lot of them are in the ‘clickbaity’ category, so is there bait and switch?”
 Shehata remarked.